 About Anuradha D. Rajurkar

-Anuradha D. Rajurkar is the award-winning author of American Betiya (Knopf), named a Best Book by the American Library Association (YALSA), Bank Street, and many others, and is included as one of Cosmopolitan's 125 Best Young Adult Novels of All Time.
+Anuradha D. Rajurkar is the multi-award winning author of American Betiya (Knopf), named a Best Book by the American Library Association (YALSA), Bank Street, and many others, and is included as one of Cosmopolitan's 125 Best Young Adult Novels of All Time.
 Born and raised in the Chicago area to Indian immigrant parents, Anuradha earned two degrees from Northwestern University and for many years had the joy of being a public school teacher by day, writer by night.